-- the enrollment form is submitted within 30 days of hire; - the child has been covered continuously as an incapacitated dependent on a parent's group employer coverage since the incapacitation first occurred; or as a Medicaid/Medicare recipient (Note: supporting documentation must be submitted); - the incapacitation commenced prior to the child attaining the limiting age of Your Health Plan: - the enrollment form must be accompanied by a letter from a physician explaining the nature of the incapacitation, date of onset and certifying that the dependent is not capable of financial self-support.
+- the enrollment form is submitted within 30 days of hire; - the child has been covered continuously as an incapacitated dependent on a parent's group employer coverage since the incapacitation first occurred or as a Medicaid/Medicare recipient (Note: supporting documentation must be submitted); - the incapacitation commenced prior to the child attaining the limiting age of Your Health Plan; - the enrollment form must be accompanied by a letter from a physician explaining the nature of the incapacitation, date of onset and certifying that the dependent is not capable of financial self-support or a completed Adult Incapacitated Dependent Eligibility Verification Form.
 This extension of coverage must be approved by the health plan; and - other Medical certification and eligibility documentation is provided as needed.

-Adding Adult Incapacitated Dependents as a Qualifying Mid-Year Event Adult Incapacitated Dependents that are enrolled as an incapacitated dependent on a parent's group employer coverage, or in Medicare or Medicaid, may be enrolled in the State Health Benefits Program with a consistent qualifying mid-year event (as defined by the Office of Health Benefits) if the dependent remained continuously incapacitated, eligibility rules are met, required documentation is provided and the administrator for the plan in which the employee is enrolled approves the adult dependent's condition as incapacitating.
-Eligibility rules require that the incapacitated dependent live full-time at home, is not married, and receives over one-half of his or her financial support from the employee.
+Adding Adult Incapacitated Dependents as a Qualifying Mid-Year Event/Life Events Adult Incapacitated Dependents that are enrolled as an incapacitated dependent on a parent's group employer coverage, or in Medicare or Medicaid, may be enrolled in the State Health Benefits Program with a consistent qualifying mid-year event (as defined by the Office of Health Benefits) if the dependent remained continuously incapacitated, eligibility rules are met, required documentation is provided and the administrator for the plan in which the employee is enrolled approves the adult dependent's condition as incapacitating.
+Eligibility rules require that the incapacitated dependent, is not married, and receives over one-half of his or her financial support from the employee.
+The incapacitated dependent is not required to reside full-time with the employee (or the other natural/adoptive parent); so long as the adult incapacitated dependent is receiving residential support services.
+Examples of residential support services include nursing homes, group homes and assisted living facilities.
+Documentation required:

-- photocopy of birth certificate or legal adoptive agreement showing the employee's name; - evidence that the dependent has been covered continuously as an incapacitated dependent on a parent's group employer coverage, or covered under Medicaid or Medicare, since the incapacitation first occurred; - proof that the incapacitation commenced prior to the dependent attaining age 26; - an enrollment form adding the dependent within 60 days of the qualifying mid-year event accompanied by a letter from a physician explaining the nature of the incapacitation, date of onset and certifying that the dependent is not capable of financial self-support.
+- photocopy of birth certificate or legal adoptive agreement showing the employee's name; - evidence that the dependent has been covered continuously as an Adult Incapacitated Dependent on a parent's group employer coverage, or covered under Medicaid or Medicare, since the incapacitation first occurred; - proof that the incapacitation commenced prior to the dependent attaining age 26; - an enrollment form adding the dependent within 60 days of the qualifying mid-year event accompanied by a letter from a physician explaining the nature of the incapacitation, date of onset and certifying that the dependent is not capable of financial self-support or a completed Adult Incapacitated Dependent Eligibility Verification Form.
 Additionally the plan reserves the right to request additional Medical information and to request an independent Medical examination; and - other Medical certification and eligibility documentation as needed.

-If an incapacitated dependent leaves the State Health Benefits Program and later wants to return, the review will take into consideration whether or not the same disability was present prior to them reaching the Plan's Limiting Age of 26 and continued throughout the period that the child was not covered by the State Health Benefits Program.
+If an Adult Incapacitated Dependent leaves the State Health Benefits Program and later wants to return, the review will take into consideration whether or not the same disability was present prior to them reaching the Plan's Limiting Age of 26 and continued throughout the period that the child was not covered by the State Health Benefits Program.
 If the dependent was capable of financial self-support as an adult, and then backtracked into disability, the disability is considered to have begun after the Plan's Limiting Age and the person cannot be added to the State Health Benefits Program.